 - Processing equipment for baked goods suppliers

-- FAQs
+- Bakery industry FAQs

 Baked goods industry trends

-What do par-baked/frozen baked goods, artisanal breads and vegan desserts have in common?
+So, we can see that the outlook for the bakery industry is positive.
+But what do par-baked/frozen baked goods, artisanal breads and vegan desserts have in common?
 They’re all currently changing the face of the baked goods industry.

 Longer shelf life & par-baked goods